Fall of Mariupol appears at hand; fighters leave steel plant - NewsBreak

 The Ukrainians expressed hope that the fighters would be exchanged for Russian prisoners of war.
 But Vyacheslav Volodin, speaker of the lower house of the Russian parliament, said without evidence that there were “war criminals” among the defenders and that they should not be exchanged but tried.

-Ukrainian President Volodymyr Zelenskyy said Ukraine is still working to extract its remaining troops from the sprawling steel mill.
+Ukrainian President Volodymyr Zelenskyy said the country's military and intelligence officers are still working to extract its remaining troops from the sprawling steel mill.
 Officials have not said how many remain inside.

-“The evacuation mission is continuing, it is being supervised by our military and intelligence officers,” Zelenskyy said in his nightly video address.
-“The most influential international mediators are involved.”

 The operation to abandon the steel plant and its labyrinth of tunnels and bunkers signaled the beginning of the end of a nearly three-month siege that turned Mariupol into a worldwide symbol of both defiance and suffering.

-The Russian bombardment killed over 20,000 civilians, according to the Ukrainian side, and left the remaining inhabitants — perhaps one-quarter of the southern port city's prewar population of 430,000 — with little food, water, heat or medicine.
+The Russian bombardment killed over 20,000 civilians, according to Ukraine, and left the remaining inhabitants — perhaps one-quarter of the southern port city's prewar population of 430,000 — with little food, water, heat or medicine.

 During the siege, Russian forces launched lethal airstrikes on a maternity hospital and a theater where civilians had taken shelter.
 Close to 600 people may have been killed at the theater.